SparksFullStack/looplab/README.md

 # looplab
-Theme I developed using Bootstrap and jQuery
+A theme for a fictional company I made using HTML, CSS, Bootstrap, and jQuery.